Nursing Supervisor Job Description Template

 Nursing Supervisor

-Tips: This is the introductory section of your job description, where you’ll want to provide an overview of the role and your facility.
+Tips: In the introductory section of your job description, you’ll want to provide an overview of both the role and your facility.
 Think of ways to make your organization stand out from others.
-You can list any notable awards or distinctions that your facility has received, or share information about your mission and work culture.
+Consider listing any notable awards or distinctions that your facility has received, and share information about your mission or work culture.
 You may also want to briefly mention any essential qualifications (such as licenses or degrees) to make sure that the right people continue reading your posting.

-While this example is for a hospital nursing supervisor job description, you can easily tailor the introduction if you’re hiring for a post-acute care setting as well.
-Just remember to adapt your job description so it caters to the specific needs of your facility.
+While this example is for a hospital nursing supervisor job description, you can easily tailor the introduction to accommodate a post-acute care setting as well.
+Customization is key for catering to the specific needs of your facility.

 Template: